-Table B.34 Supporting Information: Policy Gis What evidence has informed this policy?
-Harborough Open Spaces Strategy 2016 - 2021, 2015; Space for Wildlife: Leicester, Leicestershire and Rutland Biodiversity Action Plan 2016 - 2026, 2016; 6Cs Sub-Regional Strategic Framework, 2010; Harborough Phase 1 Habitat Survey, 2008; and Harborough District Council Watercycle Study, 2016.
-Which Local Plan objectives will it meet?
-3 - Location of new development 6 - Natural environment 12 - Environmental impact How will it be implemented?
+Does it meet national planning policy and Yes - NPPF paragraphs 113 - 119. guidance?
+What evidence has informed this policy?
+Harborough Open Spaces Strategy 2016 - 2021, 2015; Space for Wildlife: Leicester, Leicestershire and Rutland Biodiversity Action Plan 2016 - 2026, 2016; 6Cs Sub-Regional Strategic Framework, 2010; Leicestershire Green Infrastructure Strategy: Volume 1 Phase 1 Habitat Study, 2008; and Harborough District Council Watercycle Study, 2016 Which Local Plan objectives will it meet?
+3 - Location of new development6 - Natural environment12 - Environmental impact How will it be implemented?
 Through decisions on planning applications.
 Financial contributions from development, together with external funding will support delivery.
 Implementation will also be guided by the Harborough Open Space Strategy, 2015 and the partnerships identified there.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.
 The Council will monitor the status of SSSIs via Natural England together with the data that comes from the monitoring of the Biodiversity Action Plan for Leicestershire, 2016.